Kshitij13579/Algorithms/README.md

     - Number of Good Subarray
     - Minimum Consequtive Cards to pick
     - Maximum Sum of Distinct Subarrays With Length K
+    - Sliding Subarray Beauty
+    - Maximum Points you can obtain from cards

 - Sorting
     - MergeSort